England riots: Twitter and Facebook users plan clean-up

 In Enfield, roads closed after the riots reopened and Chris Bond, the council's cabinet member for the environment, praised street workers for their work enabling the town to reopen for business.

 "This shows we will not let these criminals beat us," he said.
-"We will not surrender our streets to these mindless morons."'Not in my city'
+"We will not surrender our streets to these mindless morons."

 Further afield bartender Charles Jupiter set up the Liverpool Clean Up group on Facebook.